pluralsight/guides/in-review/ruby-ruby-on-rails/implementing-a-custom-devise-sign-in-and-actioncable-rails-5/article.md

   end
 end
 ```
-** You can add in validations here as you like.
-I would recommend adding in a unique validation so multiple users can not have the same id or in other cases, username.
+*You can add in validations here as you like.
+I would recommend adding in a unique validation so multiple users can not have the same id or in other cases, username.*

 Now Migrate again:
 `rake db:migrate`

-Great now comes the fun stuff!
-Setting up a subscribed connection if a user has signed in via Devise.
+Great!
+We've customized sign-in options and enabled sign-in.
+Now, we'll set up a subscribed connection if a user has signed in via Devise.

-First make sure that you have ActionCable by seeing that you have the folder `app/channels`

-Now we will define a subscription by updating the file `app/channels/connection.rb`
+First make sure that you have ActionCable by seeing that you have the folder `app/channels`.
+After that, define a subscription by updating the file `app/channels/connection.rb`.

 ```
 module ApplicationCable